• Home

 “U.S. citizens, particularly travelers with underlying health conditions, should not travel by cruise ship,” the State Department posted to its website on Sunday, March 8.

-Here is the full State Dept. Cruise Travel advisory:
+Full State Dept. Cruise Travel advisory:

 CDC notes increased risk of infection of COVID-19 in a cruise ship environment.